HadisAhmadian/TA-materials/Medical-image-processing-materials/README.md

    - Enhanced image quality using spatial and frequency-domain filters.
    - Implemented noise injection and removal techniques to simulate real-world challenges.

-### Impact

-These contributions have empowered students to master essential skills in biomedical image analysis, integrating foundational knowledge with advanced techniques.
-The curated tasks and assessments provided a well-rounded educational experience, fostering a deep understanding of both classical and modern approaches to medical image processing.